Audit Evidence: Types, Examples & Reliability for Asset Audits

 • Impairment testing calculations

-CPCON Approach: We independently recalculate key figures and reperform critical controls to verify accuracy and identify calculation errors or system issues.
+CPCON Approach: We independently recalculate key figures — depreciation schedules, inventory valuation, and impairment math — to verify accuracy and identify calculation errors or system issues.

 Audit Evidence Reliability Hierarchy